 Dublin, Ireland, for the Full Irish Breakfast

 Dublin is famous for its mouth-watering full Irish breakfasts.
-If you’ve been to Dublin but have never tried one, then you must return.
+If you’ve been to Dublin but have never tried one, then you must return for a weekend getaway or for a backpacking trip in Ireland.
 At the Bakehouse, you’ll find delicious brunch dishes and the traditional full Irish breakfast.
 This is a top place to relax and enjoy the hearty food and the great view of the River Liffey.

 Also in Dublin, O’Neill’s takes breakfast seriously.
 At this Irish pub, you can have a local feast.
 Enjoy a traditional breakfast made with Irish ingredients and free-range eggs.